Gardening

 How To Prune Your Shrubs With Confidence

-Torture and mutilation?
-Whew-I just decided it was easier to let the plant grow without any interference from me!
 The problem, though, is that most flowering shrubs look much better and flower more with some basic pruning.
 Which I soon figured out as I was faced with out-of-control shrubs and few blooms.
+Thankfully, I live in a hot climate and most of my shrubs are built for blazing heat and sun, meaning they don’t as quickly as those up north.

-When I started regular pruning, I realized that there was nothing really to be afraid of – as long as I didn’t go crazy, it was hard to hurt shrubs permanently.
-And it was pretty easy to see that pruning allowed for lots of new growth.
+When I started regular pruning, I realized that there was nothing really to be afraid of, as long as I didn’t go crazy.
+Turns out, it’s hard to hurt shrubs permanently.
+And pruning does encourage lots of new growth.

-Plus, I learned that you can actually prune at almost any time of the year (a light pruning, that is) without hurting the plant – it may lose some blooms, but it’s better to have it pruned some than not at all.
-This was important for my pruning confidence, because I never seemed to be able to prune at the correct time.
+Plus, I learned that you can actually prune at almost any time of the year (a light pruning, that is) without hurting the plant.
+Now, it may lose some blooms, but it’s better to have it pruned some than not at all.
+This helped build up my pruning confidence, because I never seemed to be able to prune at the correct time.

-So if you are wondering why, when, and if to prune, or lacking confidence like me, I want to encourage you to go for it–your shrubs will thank you with new growth and blooms!
+So if you are wondering why, when, and if to prune, or lacking confidence like me, I encourage you to go for it.
+Just do it!
+Your shrubs will reward you with new growth and blooms and your nosy neighbors will have one less thing to complain about, anonymously, online.

 Why Prune Our Shrubs?